decaffeinate/decaffeinate/README.md

 # decaffeinate

-CoffeeScript in, ES6 out.
+CoffeeScript in, modern JavaScript out.

 JavaScript is the future, in part thanks to CoffeeScript.
 Now that it has served its purpose, it's time to move on.
-Convert your CoffeeScript source to ES6 JavaScript with decaffeinate.
+Convert your CoffeeScript source to modern JavaScript with decaffeinate.

 ## Install